A billiards-like dynamical system for attacking chess pieces: Introduction

-Theorem~\ref{thm:vertices} characterizes the vertices of the inside-out polytope for two-move riders as points on flows (trajectories) in our new dynamical system.
-Vertices either involve trajectories that include corners of the board or cyclical trajectories whose system of defining equations is linearly independent (rigid cycles) or interior crossing points of these trajectories.
+Theorem~\ref{thm:vertices} characterizes the vertices of the inside-out polytope for two-move riders as points on flows (trajectories) in the dynamical system.
+Vertices either involve trajectory segments that include corners of the board or cyclic trajectory segments whose system of defining equations is linearly independent (rigid cycles) or interior crossing points of these trajectory segments.
 This characterization allows us to prove a formula for the denominator of the counting quasipolynomial for the number of nonattacking chess piece configurations in Theorem~\ref{thm:denominator}.
+From a dynamical systems point of view, this theorem is interesting because of the necessity of explicitly calculating the crossing points of flows, which are rarely considered in a dynamical systems context.
+(We are aware only of Don's \cite{Don}.)
+Investigating crossing points in the context of billiard theory may lead to further insights in that field.

 When we analyzed the trajectories to calculate bounds on periods of the counting quasipolynomials we saw some striking behavior.
 Section~\ref{sec:case1} highlights a case where there are no rigid cycles and the corner trajectories are well behaved.
 Section~\ref{sec:oppsigns} discusses a case where there is one rigid cycle that serves as an attractor to all other trajectories.
-In Section~\ref{sec:case3}, our dynamical system reduces to that of billiards.
-In Section~\ref{sec:properties} we show an example where the trajectories appear to behave chaotically.
+In Section~\ref{sec:case3}, the dynamical system reduces to that of billiards.
+In Section~\ref{sec:periodic} we show an example where the trajectories appear to behave ergodically.
+These insights allow us to provide insight into a question of periodicity discussed by Khmelev \cite{khmelev_2005}.
+We are able to show that the measure of the set of pairs of slopes that lead to a periodic orbit or a fixed point in a convex polygon is strictly positive.
+We show that it is of full measure for a triangle and conjecture that it is not of full measure for any other convex polygon.

 One of the motivations of this work was to better understand nightriders, riders that move like the knight along slopes of $\pm2$ and $\pm\frac{1}{2}$, whose behavior was investigated in \cite{qqs5}.
 The authors suggested that partial nightriders---two-move riders with a subset of the nightrider's moves---would be fruitful pieces to investigate.
 Indeed, in Section~\ref{sec:applications} we are able to determine denominators (and therefore bounds on the period of the counting quasipolynomial) of all two-move partial nightriders.
 Our work also gives a simple new proof that the period of the counting quasipolynomial for $q\geq3$ bishops is 2, avoiding the need to use signed graph theory which was present in the original proof given in \cite{qqs6}.